 Gender equality remains a challenge not only in the business sector, but throughout Philippine society no matter how modern or sophisticated it may seem.
 Oftentimes, empowering one gender may lead to discrimination of another, especially when comparisons are made.

 Aside from gender, several other factors shape how an employee may perform or contribute to the company.
 Brought on by the changing times and evolving norms, Filipino women’s circumstances - and not necessarily their gender - has enabled them to make significant progress in the outsourcing industry.

-In celebration of the National Women’s History Month, here are three reasons why women continue to thrive as call center agents.
+In celebration of the National Women’s History Month, here are three reasons why women continue to thrive as agents in a fair trade call center.